oech3/Systemd-PAMTYY-Service/README.md

-Services to autostart Wayland compositor without breaking dbus session.
+Minimal? services to autostart Wayland compositor with correct dbus session.